 Division 3

-Carlson graduated from the University of Redlands in 2012 with a Bachelor of Science in Business Administration.
-He competed for the Bulldog mens soccer program from 2008 to 2012, earning significant awards along the way.
-His presence on the field was unmatched during the 2011 season, as the former Bulldog forward earned the 2011 Southern California Intercollegiate Athletic Conference (SCIAC) Athlete of the Year award.
-In addition, he was a three-time First-Team All-Conference selection and landed on the National Soccer Coaches Association of America (NSCAA) All-West Region team on three occasions.
-After the 2010 season, he was named an NSCAA All-American.
+Carlson earned his Bachelor of Science in Business Administration from Redlands in 2012.
+As a four-year student-athlete, he competed for the Bulldog mens soccer program and earned significant awards along the way.
+His presence on the field was unmatched during the 2011 season, as the Bulldog forward earned the 2011 SCIAC Athlete of the Year award.
+In addition, he was a three-time First-Team All-Conference selection and landed on the NSCAA All-West Region team on three occasions.
+After the 2010 season, he became an NSCAA All-American.

-Furthermore, he shined in the classroom, earning 2011 College Sports Information Directors of America (CoSIDA) Academic All-District honors and 2011 NSCAA Scholar All-America accolades.
+Furthermore, he shined in the classroom, earning 2011 CoSIDA Academic All-District honors and 2011 NSCAA Scholar All-America accolades.

 Assistant Coach